 I’ve been in some car accidents, and I sit at a computer for a lot of hours every day, so I’ve got back, shoulder and neck issues.
 I’ve got experience with seeing professional massage therapists, and over the years I’ve bought a lot of massage equipment – everything from wooden roller balls to an expensive massage recliner.
 The best results I’ve gotten definitely came from my current massage therapist, who is extremely skilled and intuitive, and the recliner.
 Those are, of course, the two most expensive options.

 But now I have to amend the list: the tennis ball is right up there with the therapist and the recliner.
-Whether you’re just adding the tennis ball to an arsenal of other massage tools or the tennis ball is all you use, it’s well worth the time and the minimal expense (I bought three tennis balls at Target for about $2.50 – they should last years as massage tools).
+Whether you’re just adding the tennis ball to an arsenal of other massage tools or the tennis ball is all you use, it’s well worth the time and the minimal expense.
+I bought three tennis balls years ago for a couple of bucks, and they’ve lasted years as massage tools.

 Self massage how-to